 The best way to access the collection is with the detailed index available at YIVO's reference desk in the reading room at the Center for Jewish History.
 Please also see the description of the index.

-The physical arrangement of the papers corresponds to the following six groupings and one addendum:
+The physical arrangement of the papers corresponds to the following six groupings:

 - Subseries 1: Individuals, 1899-1912